 A cottage style home is cozy and inviting.
 It can be a mix of hygge, traditional and eclectic, with thrifted and vintage decor.
 It’s unique from other interior design styles because cottages are all about indulging in the cozy joys of indoor living and creating a welcoming vibe.
 Which makes it perfect for Christmas decorating.

-I’m always asked when the best time to decorate for Christmas is?
+I’m always asked when the best time to decorate for Christmas is.
 And my answer is whenever you want!
 A lot of people I know like to decorate sometime between Thanksgiving and December.
 While others like myself will start pulling out the Holiday decor the day after Halloween!

 12 Christmas Decorating Ideas for Cottage Style Homes

-Last week we shared our Christmas home tour on the blog, and this week I wanted to share some of the decorating ideas we used.
+Last week we shared our Christmas home tour on the blog, and this week I wanted to share some of the Christmas cottage decor ideas we used.
 So to make it easy I’ve shared each room of our home (and the home of other cottage lovers) whose decor I absolutely love.
 We also walk you through each look to give you some ideas on how to decorate yours without spending a ton of money.

 Decorating Ideas for the Entryway

 Let’s start at the entryway since it is the first place people see when they enter your home.
 It’s also one of the first places we decorate each year.